 - In a mixing bowl cream the butter, sugar and brown sugar.

 - Add in the egg and vanilla extract, mix with hand or stand mixer for about 30 seconds.

 - Add in the buttermilk and carefully give it a quick mix.
-You are now done with your mixer.
+See notes.

-- Pour the dry ingredients into the butter mix and stir well to incorporate.
+- Pour the dry ingredients into the butter mix and stir well with a whisk to incorporate.
 The batter will be thick.